glacier-modding/G2GFxDataTool/README.md

   -b, --base-assembly-path    Base assembly path (defaults to /ui/controls/).

-  -g, --gfxexport             Path to gfxexport.exe (defaults to "gfxexport.exe").
+  -g, --gfxexport             Path to gfxexport.exe (defaults to "gfxexport.exe" in the folder where G2GFxDataTool.exe
+                              is located).

   -s, --save-paths            Saves Scaleform GFx, UIControl and aspect paths to scaleformgfx.txt, uicontrol.txt and
                               aspect.txt text files in the output directory.